ICC Women's Cricket World Cup Preview & Betting Guide

 Women's Cricket World Cup Teams

-The eight teams for the 2025 Women's Cricket World Cup have qualified via three different routes.
-First of all, India gets an automatic spot in the tournament as the primary host.
+The eight teams for the 2029 Women's Cricket World Cup will qualify via three different routes.
+First of all, whoever is selected as the host for the tournament will get an automatic spot.

-The four teams that occupied the bottom four spots went into the qualifiers to gain a spot, from which Bangladesh and Pakistan booked their spots.
+Five teams will qualify via the 2026–2029 ICC Women's Championship, with the top 5 teams advancing.
+The four teams that occupied the bottom four spots will go into the qualifiers to gain a spot.

 CountryQualification RouteBest Finish